future-wd/hugo-responsive-images/readme.md

 The first set of configuration items are from [Hugo's image processing configuration.
 See the docs for more info.](https://gohugo.io/content-management/image-processing/#processing-options).

-All the hugo image options can be set at a partial/shortcode level.
-See below

 You can suppress the no alt text error with the `ignoreErrors` config.
-If you suppress the error, the ALT text will default to "image of [title]` (title defaults to the page's title)

 ```yaml